operate-first/sre/prometheus_alerting_consistency.md

   * Think of `summary` as the first line of a commit message, or an email subject line.
 It should be brief but informative.
 The `description` is the longer, more detailed explanation of the alert.
-* Alerts SHOULD include a `namespace` label indicating the source of the alert.
+* Where applicable, alerts SHOULD include a `namespace` label indicating the source of the alert.
   * Many alerts will include this by virtue of the fact that their PromQL expressions result in a namespace label.
 Others may require a static namespace label.